CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 * Assign `Environment` as the name and  `Production` as the value.
 * Click **Save**.

-> **Note**: If you don't see App Services in Resource type filter that means it is not loaded yet to recommendations, Note down this step number and verify this after some time.
+> **Note**: If you don't see App Services in Resource type filter that means it is not loaded yet to recommendations, Note down this step number and verify this later.

    ![Inventory: Assign tags](../Images/asc-inventory-assign-tags.gif?raw=true)